elevateforhumanity/fix2/README.md

 NEXT_PUBLIC_GA_MEASUREMENT_ID=G-XXXXXXXXXX
 ```

-### ⚠️ Why Not Netlify?
+### ⚠️ Deployment Platform

-Netlify is not optimized for Next.js 16 with Turbopack and App Router.
-You'll encounter:
+**Vercel is the only supported deployment platform** for this Next.js 16 application.

-- ❌ Build failures with TypeScript
+This repository is configured for Vercel deployment with:
-- ❌ Runtime errors with serverless functions
+- ✅ Next.js 16 App Router optimization
-- ❌ Slower builds and deployments
+- ✅ Turbopack build system
-- ❌ More configuration required
+- ✅ Edge Functions for API routes

-**Use Vercel instead** - it's built specifically for Next.js.
+- ✅ Automatic environment variable management

 ---